 Who we disclose your information to

-We will only disclose your information in a way that’s consistent with the purposes for which the information was collected to:
+We will only disclose your information in a way that’s consistent with the purposes for which the information

 (a) Wolfbrook Group’s related companies;